 Towards the End of the Century

-The last decade of the twentieth century was a time of great change and progress for African American fiction.
+The last decade of the twentieth century was a time of significant change and progress for African-American fiction.
 Terry MacMillan debuted her first book in 1989 and would have a long and successful career.
 She had two blockbusters, 1992’s Waiting to Exhale and 1996’s How Stella Got Her Groove Back, both made into hit films.

 Omar Tyree’s Flyy Girl was a Young Adult sensation, spawning two sequels.